 - Raw fresh garlic substitute: You can skip the garlic in favor of shallots.
 If you like garlic but find the raw stuff too pungent (especially hard neck garlic), try garlic powder.

 - Olive oil substitute: You can experiment with different high-quality oils, including avocado oil, walnut oil, and pistachio oil.
 You may want to skip the very strongly flavored oils, like toasted sesame oil, unless you don’t mind it overpowering your salad.

-- Lemon juice substitute: Consider replacing the lemon juice with vinegar, such as red wine vinegar, balsamic vinegar, or apple cider vinegar.
+- Lemon juice substitute: Consider replacing the lemon juice with vinegar, such as red wine vinegar, sherry vinegar, balsamic vinegar, or apple cider vinegar.
 Some kind of acid is the key.
-You could even experiment with lime juice, blood orange juice, and other citrus juices.
+You could even experiment with mixing in a bit of lime juice or blood orange juice with the lemon juice.

 - Honey: I love a touch of honey in the vinaigrette to balance the acidity.
-You can add 2 teaspoons of honey to round out the flavors.
+You can add 2 teaspoons of honey to round out the flavors (like in this celeriac root recipe).
 Or maple syrup.
 Make sure you mix thoroughly to combine.

 - Mustard: The classic French vinaigrette uses Dijon mustard, especially whole-grain Dijon mustard.
 You could try ground mustard powder or your favorite specialty mustard sauce.
 It adds flavor and helps emulsify the dressing.
 Use about 1 teaspoon.